Park Güell — About, History, Storyline, Tours & Visitor Info

 Quick Timeline

-- 1900 — Eusebi Güell commissions Gaudí to build a garden city for Barcelona’s elite.
+- 1900 — Eusebi Güell commissions Gaudí to build a garden city in Barcelona’s hills.

-- 1922 — Barcelona City Council purchases the unfinished estate and opens it as a public park.
+- 1922 — City Council purchases the unfinished estate; opens it to the public.

 Guided Tour (English)